wp-plugins/lytics/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin integrates Lytics into your WordPress site.
-It includes support for common use management tools like Restrict Content Pro as well as common form builders including Gravityforms and Ninjaforms.
+It includes support for common premium plugins tools like Gravityforms and Restrict Content Pro.

 == Description ==